melezhik/sparrow/README.md

 * url - an http URL for the site where one could find a detailed plugin information ( docs, source code, issues ... )
 * description - a short description of your plugin

+## create outthentic test suite

+Creation of outthentic test suites is very similar to swat one except you gave to to use a bit different file layout of your project.

+Please visit [outthentic documentation](https://github.com/melezhik/outthentic) to get onto details.

+Once your test suite is ready prepare the same additional stuff as with swat test suite:

+* cpanfile
+* sparrow.json

+Cpanfile should at least have to declare a  dependency on Outthentic perl module:

+    $ cat cpanfile

+    require 'Outthentic';

+And sparrow.json is almost the same as with swat test suite one except you need to set plugin_type field as 'outthentic' so sparrow could "understand" that your test suite is outthentic, not swat ( not setting plugin_type at all means your test suite is swat one ):

+    {
+        "plugin_type" => "outthentic"
+    }

 # PUBLISHING SPARROW PLUGINS